THINGS TO DO IN BELFAST

 16 - Eileen Hickey - Republican Museum

-Active For Community Transformation based on the Shankill road houses genuine artifacts & articles from the signing of the 1912 Ulster Covenant to the present day Belfast Agreement.
+Active for Community Transformation, based on the Shankill road, offers an exhibition that explores unionist and loyalist history from the signing of the Ulster Covenant in 1912 through to the Belfast Agreement and beyond.

 18 - Line of Duty Filming Locations